emilymaxie/truffle-ballot/blog-post.md

 * test/metacoin.js

-Now create the Ballot contract in the contracts directory, and paste the example code from the Solidty documentation into it.
+Now create the Ballot contract in the contracts directory, and paste the example code from the Solidity documentation into it.
 The starting contract is also available on this repository in case the Solidity folks ever remove that example.